SeanMcCann93/ao-docker-tech-test/Readme.md

 ##### Improvments

-Ways this system could benerfit from additional features would be to convert the process into ansible scripts.
-This will enable more deliverate interactions with systems and prove oppertunities to configure tests that run to check changes made to the system.
-This would be great for agnoleging breaches and dta attempted to be reached.
+Ways this system could benefit from additional features would be to convert the process into ansible scripts and utilise the opportunity for a private subnet.

+This will enable more deliberate interactions with systems and prove opportunities to configure tests that run to check changes made to the system.
+This would be great for alleging breaches and data attempted to be reached.

+A Private cloud has been implemented in this network and a system could be set up to direct data through this to improve data security and include AWS tables.

 ## Pre-requisites